shift838/838-ti994a-memtest/README.md

-# TI-99/4A Memory Expansion Test
+TI-99/4A Memory Expansion Diagnostic
+This project is a modular fork of the original ti994a-memtest developed by JediMatt42 (Matthew Splett).
+This version introduces native support for the 838-MEGARAM card and restructures the codebase into distinct, manageable modules.

+Project Overview
-The purpose of this code is to run an expansion memory test from a TI-99/4A console that operates within an 8K cartridge and console scratchpad ram.
-The target memory to test is not used by the operation of the program.
+The utility performs comprehensive expansion memory diagnostics directly from a TI-99/4A console.
+It is specifically engineered to operate within an 8K cartridge space and console scratchpad RAM, ensuring that the memory being tested remains entirely untouched by the program's internal operations.

+[!WARNING]
-These are destructive memory tests... pre-loaded interrupt routines or RAM Disk content will be **erased**.
+Data Loss Notice: These are destructive memory tests.
+Executing these routines will erase any existing RAM Disk content or pre-loaded interrupt routines.

-## Supported Cards
+Supported Cards:
+• 838-MEGARAM (New)
+• SAMS Memory (Up to 16MB)

-* Basic 32K memory expansions ( internal or external )
+• Basic 32K Expansions (Internal or External)
-* Foundation 128K (or 512K modded)
+• Myarc 128K / 512K
-* Myarc 128K or 512K
+• Foundation 128K (Including 512K modifications)
-* SAMS Memory (upto 16M)
-* Corcomp 256k/512k ramdisk
+• Corcomp 256K / 512K RAM Disk

-Other cards may fallback to basic 32K.
+***Legacy cards may fallback to a standard 32K detection.

-A SAMS hardware error may look like a 64K Foundation card due to overlapping paging schemes.
+Note: Due to overlapping paging schemes, certain SAMS hardware errors may incorrectly identify as a 64K Foundation card.

-## Build
+Build Instructions
+Compiler:
+• This was designed to be compiled with GCC 4.0.0
+    - Download a complete auto-install script at https://github.com/shift838/gcc-tms9900_install

-Set your TI tms9900gcc bin folder into your path.
+• Add your tms9900gcc bin directory to your system path.
-Set environment variable for path to Tursi's libti99 gcc library.
+• Library: Set the environment variable for Tursi's libti99 GCC library path.
-Edit or comment out the part in the Makefile where it copies the rom into a place for classic99.

-run: make

-It will produce a exptest_c.bin 8K cartridge rom image.

-## Cool bits...

-This build is an example of using GCC to run code that doesn't actually require the 32k expansion ram for the TI-99/4A.
-It leaves interrupts off, sets the gcc stack to work backwards from the top of the TI scratchpad space (>8400).
-It sets the data segment (>8320) to begin write after the gcc workspace (>8300).
-And all of the constant and code goes into the 8k cartridge rom space (>6000).
+Compile: Run make to generate the exptest_c.bin (ready to use 8K cartridge image for emulators or burning to an EPROM).

+Technical Highlights
+This build serves as a demonstration of using GCC to produce TI-99/4A code that functions without requiring the 32K expansion RAM:

+- Interrupts: Maintained in the OFF state.
+- Stack: The GCC stack is mapped to run backwards from the top of the scratchpad (>8400).
+- Memory Mapping: The data segment (>8320) is positioned immediately following the GCC workspace (>8300).
+- Persistence: All constants and code are stored within the 8K cartridge ROM space (>6000).

-## License
+License

-Public Domain - Have fun, or see License.txt
+Public Domain — Use freely.
+For more information, see License.txt.